Lewis & Clark College: Athletics

 Lewis & Clark maintains 10 male and 11 female varsity sports teams and athletic facilities including Pamplin Sports Center and Griswold Stadium.
-Lewis & Clark athletic teams are called the Pioneers, and team colors are orange and black.
-The Pioneers compete mainly in the Northwest Conference against eight other NCAA Division III institutions in the Pacific Northwest.
+Lewis & Clark athletic teams are called the River Otters, and team colors are orange and black.
+The River Otters compete mainly in the Northwest Conference against eight other NCAA Division III institutions in the Pacific Northwest.
 17% of undergraduates are officially designated student athletes as of fall 2021.
 In the 2011 season, the women's cross-country team placed seventh at West regionals, with the men's team placing 13th.
-The 2011-2012 men's basketball team lost in the NWC semifinals putting them in 4th place in the conference.
+The 2011-12 men's basketball team lost in the NWC semifinals putting them in 4th place in the conference.
 Additionally, the women's team of that same year placed second in the NWC and made an appearance in the NCAA DIII National tournament.

 A large number of smaller club and intramural sports such as Rugby and Ultimate Frisbee enjoy broad participation.
 Lewis & Clark "Bacchus" are winners of the 2025 Men's D-III Ultimate Frisbee College Championships.
 Lewis & Clark students have invented several intramural competitive sports, including Ninja and Wolvetch, which are popular at Lewis & Clark but seldom played elsewhere.